Neva Jane Langley: Exhibitions

 Langley has been featured in museum exhibitions, including a display at the Kimball Art Center (2009) of eleven original gowns worn in beauty pageant competitions and during her reign as Miss America, and the exhibition "Georgia's Miss Americas" at the Museum of Arts and Sciences (Sept.
 23, 2017–Jan.
 14, 2018).

 Personal life

-Langley married insurance executive, William A. Fickling Jr., in 1955 and was the mother of four children (William, Jane, Julia and Roy).
+Langley married insurance executive, William Arthur Fickling Jr. on December 30, 1954, in Lakeland and was the mother of four children (William, Jane, Julia and Roy).

 On November 18, 2012, Langley died of cancer at the age of 79.